thefirelord004/car_damage_classification/README.md

 We welcome contributions to this project!
 If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.
 Ensure your code adheres to good coding practices and includes relevant tests.

-## License

-This project is licensed under the MIT License - see the `LICENSE` file for details. *(You should create a `LICENSE` file in your repository if you haven't already).*

 ## Contact